sciZer0/7/v/README.md

 * **unjust**
 * **inefficient**.

-This could significantly or completely prevent the blockchain from getting mass adoption in the long run.
+This could increasingly prevent the blockchain from getting mass adoption in the long run.

 *More on the above below*.